jacebrowning/memegen/README.md

 The full interactive documentation is available here: <https://api.memegen.link/docs/>

+## Authentication

+Unauthenticated API requests are watermarked and may be rate limited.
+To request an API key please reach out to <support@maketested.com> to inquire about pricing.

+## Sample Code

 Here are some sample clients to explore:

 | Platforms   | Link                                                                                  |